 Once you receive the cells please go through the safety data sheet for procedural details.
 We also suggest which medium to be used / cells grow better.
 We recommend same medium for growth of cells in your lab.

-Q. What donor information can I obtain about my lot of cells?
+Q. What donor information can be obtained against a specific vial lot of primary cells?

-Q. Can I refreeze Kosheeka’s normal primary cells?
+Q. Is it advisable to refreeze Kosheeka’s primary cells?

 Q. How can I calculate how many cells should I seed for my cell culture experiment ?